Just like humans, dogs need regular baths. To help you make bath time an enjoyable activity for you and your pup, this article will explain:

 - Rinse thoroughly (AGAIN).
 Start rinsing at your dog’s head and work down to their paws.
 Be very careful to get all of the conditioner out of your dog’s coat.
 Consider a double rinse to be extra certain that all conditioner has been rinsed off.

 - Remove the cotton balls.
 If the cotton balls haven’t fallen out, remove them from your dog’s ears.
+Make sure the number you take out of your dog’s ears matches the number of cotton balls you put in their ears.

 - Dry your dog.
 Start by toweling off your dog and then use a blow dryer.
 Be sure to keep the blow dryer on cool so that you don’t overheat your dog.